ahf/peculium_core/docs/RESEARCH.markdown

     be neat if we could get someone else to try to do an independent implementation.

-  Other possibly interesting research sub-projects:
+Other interesting research sub-projects:

   - Is it worth compressing the data in the protocol?

+  - Is it worth encrypting peer connections using SSL?